Dental assistant job satisfaction: 3 factors that matter most

 Job satisfaction has been a hot topic for dental assistants in recent years.
-DANB’s Dental Assistants Salary and Satisfaction Survey has shown that while most dental assistants are still happy with their jobs, satisfaction is steadily declining.
+DANB’s Dental Assistants Salary and Satisfaction Survey has shown that while most dental assistants are still happy with their jobs, satisfaction is steadily declining over the past few years.

 Salary